 Visitors to Ludington will not want to pass over the downtown streets, lined with small businesses and restaurants to suit your fancy.
 Here you can find clothing, home goods, bicycles, shoes -- as well as homemade food, locally made craft beer, wine and coffee.
-During the summer months, James Street Plaza is host to a Thursday evening live music set and a Friday farmers’ market.
+During the summer months, James Street Plaza is host to a Thursday evening live music set, Thursday artisan market, and a Friday farmers’ market.
 After a visit downtown, head to the beach to watch the S.S.
 Badger carferry makes it way in and out of the harbor, just a short walk from downtown Ludington.

 9. Cultural Activities

 If you are a history buff, check out Historic White Pine Village, and take a tour through the 29 museum buildings and sites from the past.
 Want to see some of Ludington’s rich maritime accounts?
 Visit the Ludington Maritime Museum, and you will discover how Ludington has roots in lumbering, carferries and fisheries.
 The area also hosts a number of cultural trails, including one which leads you to lumbermen’s estates of the past.